 Indulge smartly with this low calorie Valentine’s candy list!!
 Keep your portions to 100 calories and you can still meet your health or weight loss goals.

 The season of Love is upon us, and if you are anything like me you LOVE all the sweets that come along with it.
-But nothing is worse than feeling like all those goals that you just made for this New Year go down the drain as treats and goodies come pouring into your house… AGAIN!!!
+But nothing is worse than feeling like all those goals that you just made for the New Year go down the drain as treats and goodies come pouring into your house… AGAIN!!!

 Okay, so that may be a bit dramatic, but in a sense, it is true.
 We have been working so hard to achieve our New Year’s goals and then something like Valentine’s Day is quickly upon us.